skaeneman/COVID19-Tracker/README.md

 full authentication with cookies

-error handling of login\registration forms
+error handling of login\registration forms both at ReactJS side and when the forms are submitted to the Rails backend

 encrypted user passwords